 My family enjoys hiking with our dogs throughout the region, from the Old Forest to Village Creek State Park, Arkansas to Sipsey Wilderness, Alabama.
 My daughters love music and we have found that there is way more classical music happening in Memphis than we can keep up with.

 M.S., University of Cincinnati

 ECON 323 - Classical and Marxian Political Economy

 ECON 339 - Economic History

 ECON 486 - Senior Seminar in Economics

 Child labor and social class in the American South.
-In Peggy G. Hargis, Larry J. Griffin, and James G. Thomas, Jr., editors, New Encyclopedia of Southern Culture, volume 21: Social Class.
-University of North Carolina Press, 2012.
+In Peggy G. Hargis, Larry J. Griffin, volume editors, and James G. Thomas, Jr., general editor, New Encyclopedia of Southern Culture, Volume 20: Social Class.
+University of North Carolina Press, 2012, pp. 332-333.